readytogroove/readytogroove.github.io/_posts/newsletter/2015-11-05-4-reasons-to-learn-about-your-reproductive-health.md

 ## 4. Reproductive health is linked to your immune system. ##

 Autoimmune disorders (such as lupus and multiple sclerosis) are on the rise, with the NIH estimating more than 23.5 million cases in the United States alone.
-And a whopping <a class="text-link" href="http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3328995/">78% of those cases are in women</a>.
+And a whopping <a class="text-link" href="http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3328995/">78 percent of those cases are in women</a>.
 But why?

 >**Did You Know?** Women using Depo-Provera have been shown to have an <a class="text-link" href="http://www.nytimes.com/2011/10/04/health/04hiv.html?_r=3">increased risk of contracting STIs</a>.